thewtex/thesis/plaque_strain/plaque_strain.rst

   tensor ellipses, b) maximum absolute principal strain, c) maximum shear strain, d) axial strain, e) shear strain, f) and lateral strain.

-Recall that angiogenesis has also been proposed as a possible factor leading to plaque vulnerability [McCarthy1999,Lusby1982,Hiyama2010,Vicenzini2007]_.
+Recall that angiogenesis has also been proposed in the literature as a possible factor leading to plaque vulnerability [McCarthy1999,Lusby1982,Hiyama2010,Vicenzini2007]_.
 As plaques become larger, the vasa vasorum that provided blood to the artery wall can grow to feed the enlarged tissue.
-These fissures are expected to cause instability associated with the adventitia-plaque boundary where the angiogenesis originates.  |wallshear| shows high strains at this location occurring during lateral motion of the plaque that may be associated with this phenomenon.
+These fissures are expected to cause instability associated with the adventitia-plaque boundary where angiogenesis originates.  |wallshear_start| shows high strains at this location occurring during lateral motion of the plaque that may be associated with this phenomenon.
 These images are from the left side of Subject 156.